Mattmlm/Parking-Reservation/README.md

 Design a street parking reservation app.

 ## Problem Description:
-X View all available street parking spots on a map.
+* [x] View all available street parking spots on a map.
-X Select a parking spot to see more information about the spot X Spot name
+* [x] Select a parking spot to see more information about the spot
+  * [x] Spot name
-  X Spot number
+  * [x] Spot number
-  X Per minute charge
+  * [x] Per minute charge
-X Reserve a parking spot.
+* [x] Reserve a parking spot.
-X Option to extend reservation after the initial reservation time elapse.
+* [x] Option to extend reservation after the initial reservation time elapse.
-X See a summary of the reservation at the end of the reservation duration.
+* [x] See a summary of the reservation at the end of the reservation duration.

 ## Bonus
-X Distribution of app through Testflight/Fabric or one of the beta distribution systems.
+* [x] Distribution of app through Testflight/Fabric or one of the beta distribution systems.

 ## Assumptions:
 - App is for the city of San Francisco
 - User has an account and is logged in.
 - User has a payment method configured in their account